Enjoying the taste of French life? Find out how to bring all those French flavors home with our guide to supermarkets and grocery stores in France.

 Unlike in other countries, supermarkets in France have resisted the urge to open 24 hours a day.
 Instead, most stores (regardless of size) will generally open at around 08:00 and close around 20:00 or 21:00.
 Supermarkets in larger cities will often have longing opening hours.

-Be aware than most supermarkets in France remain closed on Sundays.
+Be aware that most supermarkets in France remain closed on Sundays.
 Some will open during the morning but then close around lunchtime.
 This means that you’ll need to arrange your grocery shopping beforehand or treat yourself to a meal out on Sunday.

 Things you need to know about French supermarkets